scriptBoris/xamarin-docs.ru-ru/docs/ios/platform/3d-touch.md

     // Check to see if 3D Touch is available if (TraitCollection.ForceTouchCapability == UIForceTouchCapability.Available) {
-        // Regiser for Peek and Pop
+        // Register for Peek and Pop
         RegisterForPreviewingWithDelegate(new PreviewingDelegate(this), View);
     }
     ...